thelfer/tfel/docs/web/tensors.md

 The contracted product of two symmetric tensors is the scalar product of their vector forms (hence the \(\sqrt{2}\)).

-### The identity tensor

-The symmetric second order identity tensor is returned by the `Id` static member of the `stensor` class.

 ## General (non symmetric) second order tensors